STABLES 2020 PROGRAMME

 Macbeth by William Shakespeare.
 October 30th to November 7th

 One of Shakespeare’s best loved plays Macbeth is a fast, furious tragedy full of plotting, deception and murder.
 Consumed by ambition Macbeth will stop at nothing …..
-Frances Viner will be taking a highly creative and imaginative approach in what promises to be a fresh, powerful and exciting production that perhaps offers some surprises with casting.
-A creative and newly imagined approach please.
+Frances Viner will be taking a highly creative and imaginative approach in what promises to be a fresh, powerful and exciting production.

 Fantastic Mr Fox by Roald Dahl, adapted by David Wood.
 December 18th to 23rd and 27th to 31st